tulane-cmps6610-fall-2025/problem-set-02-mahsanhabib/problemset-02.md

     - Let the student set is $S = \{s_1, s_2, s_3, s_4, s_5\}$ with $n=5$.
 Black hat and white hat sets are $S_b = \{s_1, s_5\}$ and $S_w = \{s_2, s_3, s_4\}$, respectively.
 Here, $|S_b| < n/2$ and $|S_w| > n/2$.

     - Lets do pairwise tests to try to determine a white hat student (let's say $s_3$).
-Here is how the pairwise tests could go, assuming the black hats conspire:
+In such case, we have to include all the students to do pariwise test.
+Here is how the pairwise tests could go:

       - Test $s_3$ (white hat) vs $s_1$ (black hat):
         - $s_3$ says $s_1$ is a black hat (truthful)